yt-project/unyt/docs/usage.rst

     :mod:`unyt` namespace.
 Some names occur as both unit symbols and physical constants, e.g. ``"me"``, ``"mp"``, ``"E_pl"``, etc. In such cases, the top-level namespace defaults to exporting the physical constant with the duplicate name.
+This means that there may be a (very rare) case where an :class:`Unit <unyt.unit_object.Unit>` object that at one point can be imported from the top-level namespace may at a later point be only imported as an :class:`unyt_quantity <unyt.array.unyt_quantity>` object with the same name.
 As described below, there are other ways to import the unit symbols and/or physical constants besides the top-level namespace.

 An Example from High School Physics
 -----------------------------------